SellMeFish/TTS-Spammer/README.md

 2. Choose your desired function from the main menu
 3. Follow the on-screen instructions

+### 🎯 Grabber Setup
+1. Select "Grabber" from the main menu
+2. Set your Discord webhook URL
+3. Compile to EXE or run directly
+4. The grabber will automatically:
+   - Download the latest injection script
+   - Inject into all Discord installations
+   - Capture tokens and data
+   - Upload to cloud storage

+###  Using Promotions Claimer
+1. Select "Promotions Claimer" from the main menu
+2. Enter your Discord token
+3. Choose to claim specific promotions or scan all available
+4. The tool will automatically find and claim promotions

 ##  Dependencies

 The tool requires the following key dependencies: